 In the sample above, we used the ViewData dictionary to pass data from the controller to a view.
 Later in the tutorial, we will use a view model to pass data from a controller to a view.
 The view model approach to passing data is generally much preferred over the ViewData dictionary approach.
-See Dynamic for more information.
+See Dynamic vs Strongly Typed Views for more information.